shakyShane/wordpress-dev-helper/README.md

 Come on, I know you're using jQuery on your Wordpress site anyway, let me handle it. (but you don't have to)

 #Install
+###Step 1 -
-##Step 1 - Put the dev-helper directory in your theme folder.
+- Put the dev-helper directory in your theme folder.

+###Step 2
-##Step 2 - include the php file in your functions.php
+- Include the php file in your functions.php

+###Step 3
+- Setup the 'config'